Singular holomorphic foliations by curves. III: Zero Lelong numbers: Proof of the global result and concluding remarks

-Suppose in order to reach a contradiction that $\Leb_1(S_0)>0.$ We consider the curve $\varphi(re^{i\theta_0} ).$ By the above argument, it follows that this curve can only intersect finitely many plaques in any flow box away from the singular points.
-But if some plaque is visited infinitely many times as $r \to 1,$ we see that $h$ must be constant on this plaque, hence constant on the leaf, a contradiction.
-It follows that the curve converges to a singular point.
-Since $E$ is a finite set, there are a set $S_1\subset S_0$ with $\Leb_1(S_1)>0$ and a point $a_0\in E$ such that $\varphi(re^{i\theta} )\to a_0$ as $r\nearrow 1$ for all $\theta\in S_1.$
+Suppose in order to reach a contradiction that $\Leb_1(S_0)>0.$ We consider the curve $\{\varphi(re^{i\theta_0} ):\ r\in[0,1)\}.$ By the above argument, it follows that this curve can only intersect finitely many plaques in any flow box.

+Suppose that some plaque $P$ is visited by this curve infinitely many times as $r \to 1.$ Note that $h$ must be constant on $P,$ hence constant on the leaf $L_a,$ hence $T$ is a positive closed current whose Lelong numbers at all points of $L_a$ are $\geq 1.$ By Siu's theorem \cite{Siu}, $L_a$ is contained in a proper analytic set of $X.$ Since $X$ is compact, $L_a$ is an analytic subset of $X\setminus E.$ As $E$ is a finite set and $\dim_\C(X)\geq 2,$ we deduce from Remmert--Stein theorem that $L_a$ is an invariant analytic curve in $X.$ This contradicts assumption (2).